 Especially Important in Small Spaces

 Natural light can be a great way to make your home appear more spacious and inviting.
 Natural light can make a room feel larger and more open, creating a welcoming and inviting atmosphere.
 Additionally, direct sunlight can highlight the architectural features of your home, such as exposed brick or wooden beams.
+When adding window treatments, be sure to consider how to maximize your natural light.

 Use Artificial Lighting to Enhance